Horizon-independent Preconditioner Design for Linear Predictive Control: Preconditioning

-For simplicity of discussion, we focus on the case when $H_{c}$ is symmetrically preconditioned as $L_{N}^{-1} H_{c} \trans{(L_{N}^{-1})}$ with a block-diagonal preconditioner $L_{N}$ that has $N$ copies of the block $L$ on its diagonal, thus guaranteeing that the preconditioned matrix is block Toeplitz.
+where $L_{N}$ is a block-diagonal preconditioner that has $N$ copies of the matrix $L$ on its diagonal, thus guaranteeing that the preconditioned matrix is block Toeplitz.
 This case is most appropriate for first-order methods, since it guarantees that the structure of the feasible set is preserved over the preconditioning operation and that the preconditioned Hessian is symmetric \cite{Richter2012_FGMcomplexity}.
-Results can also be derived for non-block-diagonal preconditioners using \cite[Thm~4.3]{Miranda2000} with $M^{-1}H_{c}$ where $M \coloneqq L_{N} \trans{L_{N}}$, but we do not discuss this extension.

 Since the preconditioner matrix $L_{N}$ is block-diagonal with only~$L$ on its main diagonal, the matrix symbol for $L_{N}$ is simply~$L$.
 The spectral bounds in Section~\ref{sec:specRes:bounds} can then be extended to the preconditioned matrix $H_{L}$ by simply replacing $\mathcal{P}_{H_{c}}$ in Theorem~\ref{thm:dense:hessEig:condLimit} with $\mathcal{P}_{H_{L}}$ given by